 3. Why are you so much more expensive than others?

 This is your time to shine.
-Take this opportunity to sell yourself and educate your client on what you bring to the table.
+If someone asks you to do it cheaper, take this opportunity to sell yourself and educate your client on what you bring to the table.
 Remind them of your experience in the field along with your dedication to your business and your clients.
 If you exude confidence in yourself and your abilities, your prospective clients will be much more likely to begin focusing more on YOU and your abilities and less on price.

 4. I understand that your work is custom but can you still give me a ballpark price?